KaidenPlayzVR/ChempInput/README.md

 # How to use

+- Add the ChempInput.dll to your references

+- In any scripts that may use ChempInput, add "using ChempInput;" at the top of your script (Remove quotes)

+- Include the ChempInput.dll in your mod release

 # Chemp Input Functions
 # Floats
 leftTriggerFloat - returns the left hand's trigger float (0.0 to 1.0)